BatsResearch/alfred/docs/alfred/template/string_template.md

 - `example` - list of examples or an example in format of dictionary
 :type example: Union[Dict, List[Dict]]
-- `kawrgs` - "key_translator" for key translation (e.g. for fields key replacements)
+- `kwargs` - "key_translator" for key translation (e.g. for fields key replacements)
-:type kawrgs: Dict
+:type kwargs: Dict

 #### Returns